navigation

 Our previous article focused on the different techniques used to detect ProxyLogon exploitation.
 This time we will talk about the techniques used to detect other notorious MS Exchange Server vulnerabilities, namely CVE-2020-0688, CVE-2020-16875 and CVE-2021-24085.

 Although these vulnerabilities are not as recent as ProxyLogon, we continue to find signs of their exploitation (including successful exploitation).
-The sooner an exploitation attempt is detected, the more likely it is to minimise or avoid the impact of the attack on the organisation.
+The sooner an exploitation attempt is detected, the more likely it is to minimise or avoid the impact of the attack on the organization.

 Logs and Useful Events